kilbyjmichael/spotify-db-to-playlist/stats.md

 1896 songs listened to in month of release[^reldate]

+3880 songs listened to in year of release[^reldate]

 196 albums with tracks listened released before 2000

 2177 albums with tracks listened released on or after Dec 17 2018